 EINTR While waiting for the accept call to complete from over the network, the ioctl() was interrupted unexpectedly.

-EINVAL The file descriptor was already bound (for example, with ATMIOC_CREATEPVC, ATMIOC_SETUP, ATMIOC_MPSETUP, or ATMIOC_ACCEPT).
+ATMIOC_CREATEPVC, ATMIOC_SETUP, ATMIOC_MPSETUP, or

+ATMIOC_ACCEPT).
 Or, the userHandle or callHandle was invalid or belonged to a different application.
 Or, the supplied userHandle did not identify a registered queue.
 Or, the ATM software discovered that the queue was empty.

 ENOTCONN The connection request is no longer valid.
 It has timed out or, has been released by the calling party.

-EFAULT An error occurred when the ATM software attempted to read the call's argument.
-ENOSPC The driver was not able to allocate a userHandle to the new file descriptor for the SVC.
+EFAULT An error occurred when the ATM software attempted to read the call's for the SVC.

+ENOSPC The driver was not able to allocate a userHandle to the new file descriptor

 ENODEV The board was not in the UP or DOWN state.
-Or, the port was not operational.
+Or, the port was not ioctl (mp_fd_atm, ATMIOC_ADDPARTY, &addparty);

-ATMIOC\ADDPARTY
+ATMIOC_ADDPARTY

-The ATMIOC\ADDPARTY ioctl() is invoked by a calling party to cause the ATM Signalling software to add another party to an already existing point-to-multipoint connection.
+The ATMIOC_ADDPARTY ioctl() is invoked by a calling party to cause the ATM Signalling software to add another party to an already existing point-to-multipoint connection.
 The ATM Signalling software issues an ATM UNI ADDPARTY message.
 No backward channel is created for this SVC.